 A short account of the life and mysterious death of Alwyn Skinner, International Brigade volunteer

 In the grounds of Victoria Gardens in Neath stands a memorial to three Neath volunteers for the International Brigades who all met their deaths in Spain.
 One of the three is listed as Alwyn Skinner.
-This appears to have been one Alwyn E. Skinner listed as having been born in Neath in January 1912.
+This was Alwyn Eugene Morgan Skinner born in Neath on January 16th 1912.
 The monument was erected in 1996.
 However, earlier on the inclusion of Alwyn Skinner would have met opposition from within the Communist Party.
 When the chief agent of the Communist Party of Great Britain in Spain during the Civil War, the arch-Stalinist Bill Rust, drew up his list of Brigaders who had died in Spain in his book Britons in Spain (1939) Skinner was one of those not listed.
 He was also not on the list compiled by the International Brigades Association of those killed in action.

 Why?
 Perhaps one clue lies in the following mention of Skinner in Kenneth B. John’s Anti-Parliamentary Passage: South Wales and the Internationalism of Sam Mainwaring (1841-1907):